brandur/sorg/content/drafts/graphql.md

 Similarly, new fields are introduced one at a time and their adoption can be observed immediately.
 Like a living thing, the API changes little by little.
 New features are added and old mistakes are fixed.
-It trends towards perfect maturity.
+It trends towards maturity incrementally in a distant perfect form.

 !fig src="/assets/graphql/living.jpg" caption="In the ideal case, we produce APIs that grow and improve like living things.
 My hands were really cold when I shot this."